sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/understanding-multi-tenancy.md

 - A Lightweight Directory Access Protocol (LDAP) data store such as Novell eDirectory, Novell Directory Services (NDS), or Sun ONE

-Forms-based authentication validates users based on credentials that users enter into a logon form (typically a webpage).
-Unauthenticated requests are redirected to a logon page, where a user must provide valid credentials and submit the form.
+Forms-based authentication validates users based on credentials that users enter into a sign-in form (typically a webpage).
+Unauthenticated requests are redirected to a sign-in page, where a user must provide valid credentials and submit the form.
 The system issues a cookie for authenticated requests that contains a key for reestablishing the identity for later requests.

 To use forms-based authentication to authenticate users against an identity management system that isn't based on Windows or one that is external, you must register the membership provider and role manager in several web.config files.
 SharePoint Server 2013 uses the standard ASP.NET role manager interface to collect group information about the current user.
 Each ASP.NET role is treated as a domain group by the authorization process in SharePoint Server 2013.
 You register a role manager in a web.config file exactly as you register a membership provider for authentication.